-New York State’s Comprehensive Wildlife Conservation Strategy for New York -- NYS DEC
+New York State’s Comprehensive Wildlife Conservation Strategy for New York was created to provide:

 (1) Information on the distribution and abundance of species of wildlife, including low and declining populations as the State fish and wildlife agency deems appropriate, that are indicative of the diversity and health of the State’s wildlife; and,

 (2) Descriptions of locations and relative condition of key habitats and community types essential to conservation of species identified in (1); and,